By Mayo Clinic Staff

 - Dimples, puckers, bulges or ridges on the skin of your breast

-- A nipple that is pushed in (inverted) instead of sticking out
+- A recent change in a nipple to become pushed in (inverted) instead of sticking out

 - Redness, warmth, swelling or pain